SeppahBaws/SeppahBaws/README.md

 ### Hi there 👋

-I'm Seppe Dekeyser, a rendering engineer from Belgium, interested in the technologies behind what make pixels light up.
+I'm Seppe Dekeyser, an aspiring rendering engineer from Belgium, interested in the technologies behind what make pixels light up.